 - Introduce new foods with old favorites.
 Seeing a favorite on his plate makes the new food less scary.
 Plus, if he chooses not to try the new food he will still have something to eat.

 - Offer without pressuring.
-Toddlers are headstrong, so allow him to decide whether to try a new food.
-Encourage him to try it, but do not force him.
+Toddlers are headstrong, so allow him to decide whether or not to try a new food.
+Encourage him to try it without forcing him.

 - Offer a small portion.
 Put a little bit of each food on his plate, telling him what it is.
 A small spoonful of a new food is less overwhelming than a big helping.
 If he likes it, you can always give him more.